lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 ## Assignment

-In this assignment, you will implement a stack two ways and a queue one way.
-Then, you will apply the stack in a call stack validator.
+In this assignment, you will implement both a stack and a queue using both an array and a doubly linked list.
+Then, you will apply the stack in a call stack validator, and the queue in a

 ### Stack implementations